dbt-labs/docs.getdbt.com/website/docs/quickstarts/snowflake-qs.md

 - calculate the freshness of your source data

 1. Create a new YML file `models/sources.yml`.
-2. In order to declare the the sources, copy the following into the file and click **Save**.
+2. Declare the sources by copying the following into the file and clicking **Save**.

     <File name='models/sources.yml'>